Beneath the World Tree: Understanding SVG as Scene Graph

 </svg>

-Where <svg> is my root, and <g id="asgard"> is a scene-graph node containing all the leaf nodes (paths) that define "Asgard".
-Given all that I can readily find my way there using getCTM():
+Where <svg> is the root, and <g id="asgard"> is a scene-graph node containing all the paths (leaf nodes) that define "Asgard".
+Given all that we can find our way to asgard using:

 const asgardGroup = document.getElementById( "asgard" ); const M_root_to_asgard = asgardGroup.getCTM( );

-getCTM( ) returns an SVG transform matrix with properties a through f as described above.
-So if I want the x and y coordinates for the asgard group's translation I write:
+M_root_to_asgard will take the form of an SVG transform matrix as I just described -- with properties a through f embodying the affine transformation up through to the SVG root.
+So if we want the x and y coordinates for the asgard group's translation we can simply write:

 const tx = M_root_to_asgard.e ; const ty = M_root_to_asgard.f ;

-Understanding the application of the transformation matrix is the very essense of understanding scene graphs -- not just for SVG but in any computer graphics system.
-In SVG, its cumulative transformation matrix captures translation, rotation and scale operations from any branch node all the way back to the SVG root.
-Its eloquence can be captured in a singular expression:
+Understanding the transformation matrix is the very essense of understanding scene graphs -- not just for SVG but in all computer graphics systems.
+In SVG, the cumulative transformation matrix (CTM) elegantly captures the translation, rotation and scale operations applied from any branch node all the way back to the SVG root.
+We can express that relationsip in a singular expression:

 $$ \text{SVG world coordinates} \xrightarrow{M_{CTM}} \text{Element Local Coordinates} $$

-Which reads: "Get me from the SVG World coordinate system to the local Asgard platform coordinate system using the cumulative transform matrix".
-If I want to "undo" the scene graph element transform (for example to work on the scene graph element using "normalized" (SVG world coordinates) I can do that simply by applying the inverse transform:
+In plain English: "Get me from the SVG World coordinate system to the local Asgard platform coordinate system using the cumulative transform matrix".

 $$ \text{Element Local Coordinates} \xrightarrow{M_{CTM}^{-1}} \text{SVG world coordinates} $$

-Bottom line?
-Just remember: use getCTM() to map between a node's local coordinate system and the SVG world coordinates.
+Bottom line: Just remember to use getCTM() to map between a node's local coordinate space and the global, SVG world coordinate system.

 getScreenCTM()